 It takes a little while to get used to wearing dentures, but most patients adapt quickly.
 Here are some tips to make the transition easier:

 • Practice speaking.
-Sit in front of a mirror, open a favorite magazine, and begin reading out loud.
-Start slowly, until you get comfortable with the feel of your tongue against the dentures.
+Sit in front of a mirror, open a favourite magazine, and begin reading out loud.
+Start slowly until you get comfortable with the feel of your tongue against the dentures.
 You may find it helpful to bite down and swallow before beginning to speak, to seat your dentures securely.

 • Call Calgary Dental Centers if you develop sore spots or experience other problems wearing your dentures.